tegos-article/article-laravel-cache-tip-avoid-redundant-has-missing-calls/1-article.md

 hit    | user-count  (line 31)
 ```

-## When `remember()` Just Doesn't Cut It
+## When `remember()` Isn’t Enough

 So, yeah - `Cache::remember()` is fine if you're just dealing with basic stuff.
 However, `remember()` isn't always practical.
 For complex scenarios, like caching third-party API responses with conditional logic, `remember()` may not fit.
 Here's a real-world example from a third-party API integration that needed extra hoops:

 ```php
 /**